-The practice is based in Clitheroe Health Centre, a purpose built building (1975) with a large and well equipped treatment room.
+Pendleside Medical Practice is based in Clitheroe Health Centre, a purpose built building established in 1975 with a large and well equipped treatment room.
 We are a training practice offering a range of educational provision for Medical Students, Hospital Doctors and Registrars in General Practice.

-Clitheroe is a town with a population of 14,000, it being the market town for the Ribble Valley, an area covering 200 square miles with a population of 55,000 which includes many isolated villages.
+Clitheroe is a town located in the Ribble Valley with a population of 15,500 and counting.
 The town is some 12 miles away from the nearest local district hospital.
 The area’s GPs have use of a nearby Community Hospital with clinics by visiting consultants, X-ray facilities and active ancillary departments.

-The practice is rural, computerised (EMIS), training, dispensing and part of East Lancashire Primary Care Trust.
+The practice is rural, has a computerised (EMIS), provides training, dispensing and is a part of East Lancashire Primary Care Trust.
 We aim to provide high quality, personal family medicine.

 Patients of Pendleside live within the town of Clitheroe and the many smaller villages and hamlets in the surrounding countryside; villages such as Chatburn, Gisburn, Downham (where the film Whistledown the Wind was filmed), Grindleton, West Bradford and Waddington.
 Clitheroe is also ideally placed for access to the larger cities of the North such as Manchester, Leeds, Lancaster and Liverpool but also for areas of outstanding natural beauty such as The Lakes, the Yorkshire Dales and the less well travelled Trough of Bowland.